-When asked to write a speech analysis, most professors want references for the judgments, reasons, and arguments on which your analysis is based.
+When your professors ask you to write a speech analysis, most of them want references for the judgments, reasons, and arguments on which your analysis is based.
 These usually come from the course’s textbook.
-Below, I have referenced the Beebe’s Introduction to Public Speaking textbook.
-Use these tips and the example speech as an example only.
-I have submitted what follows for a writing assignment, and it could be detected on turnitin.com or another plagiarism tracker.
+Below, I have referenced the Beebe’s Introduction to Public Speaking textbook on how to write an effective speech analysis:

 - As in all papers, the analysis must include an introduction, body, and conclusion.

-- Your introduction paragraph should start with an attention getter or hook.
+- Start your introduction paragraph with an attention-getter or hook.

-- The introduction should include a thesis sentence or purpose and preview the main points covered in the body.
+- Make sure your introduction includes a thesis sentence or purpose and previews the main points covered in the body.